 1040 W. Harrison St. (MC 147), Chicago, IL 60607

 Yue Yin is an associate professor in the Department of Educational Psychology whose research interests and expertise include assessments, science education, research design, survey design, and applied measurement/statistics.

 Before moving to UIC, she was an Assistant Professor in the Department of Educational Psychology at the University of Hawaii at Manoa for three years.
 She obtained her PhD in Science Education with a focus on Educational Assessment and MA in Psychology at Stanford University.
 She also obtained her MA in Education and B.S. in Chemistry at Peking University.
-Yin has taught educational assessment, research methodology, educational measurement, and statistics (introductory statistics, regression, ANOVA, and Multivariate Analysis) at the undergraduate and/or graduate levels.